pacs-course/pacs-examples/Examples/src/Parallel/OpenMP/Sort/README.md

 1. The standard serial `std::sort`, which implements qicksort;
 2. The multithresed version of `std::sort` tat implements a parallel version of qucksort obtained with the native multithreading facilities of C++;
 3. The parallell (openMP) version of the  odd-even transposition sort, whose description may by found in the boof *Introduction to Parallel Programming* by P.S.
 Pacheco and M. Malensek. **However, being this algorithm rather inefficient, this version is currently commented-out and disabled**.
-4. A parallel QuickSort algoritm based on OpenMP, which is a modified version of the code presented in [this site](https://github.com/Michael-Beukman/OpenMPQuicksort)
+4. A parallel QuickSort algorithm based on OpenMP, which is a modified version of the code presented in [this site](https://github.com/Michael-Beukman/OpenMPQuicksort)

 The QuickSort algorithm is one of the major algorithm for sorting, with Nlog(N) complexity.
 It is based on a recursive subdivision and rearrangement of the original vector.
 A full description of the algorithm (and all its variants) may be found on [Wikipedia](https://en.wikipedia.org/wiki/Quicksort).